Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.

-- The Pirates' 4.58 team ERA ranks 21st across all league pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.55).

-- Pirates pitchers combine to allow 138 home runs (1.1 per game), the ninth-fewest in baseball.
+- The Pirates give up the ninth-fewest home runs in baseball (139 total, 1.1 per game).

-- The lefty last pitched on Tuesday against the New York Mets, when he threw 5 1/3 innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Wednesday against the New York Mets, the right-hander threw four innings, allowing four earned runs while surrendering five hits.

-- The 26-year-old has amassed an ERA of 4.86, with 6.4 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.